About Madeline Cain

 Madeline has been widely praised as "a powerful and mature soprano."
 (DC Metro Theater Arts) A young dramatic singer entering the Wagner Fach, she also shines offering varied repertoire Mozart through Puccini; her work with art song and contemporary music is also in high demand.
 Madeline's flexible and rich voice allows her to explore many disciplines, as far-ranging as jazz, musical theater, and popular music.

-Next season, Madeline joins the Sinfonieorchester Bergisch Gladbach for a 3rd reprisal of the role of Rosalinde in Die Fledermaus.
-Winter 2019 brings a new role debut as Gretel in Hänsel und Gretel with Sinfonia Leipzig.
-In February 2019 Madeline also performed the role of Rosalinde in collaboration with the Hochschule für Musik "Franz Liszt" in Weimar.
+In May 2022, Madeline joined the Sinfonieorchester Bergisch Gladbach for a 3rd reprisal of the role of Rosalinde in Die Fledermaus.
+In June, she performed as Freia and Wellgunde in a production of Der Ring in 100 Minuten, a brief and entertaining version of Wagner's Ring told with narration, in the Goethe-Theater in Bad Lauchstädt.
+In March 2021 Madeline was featured as Tosca in an experimental work by Lulu Obermayer, L'Opra Fatale, in which the murderesses of grand opera are examined.
+The piece was streamed from Schaubühne Lindenfels.
+In February 2019 she also performed the role of Rosalinde in collaboration with the Hochschule für Musik "Franz Liszt" in Weimar.
 Summer 2018 brought Madeline's role debut as Donna Anna in Don Giovanni with the SommerOrchester Leipzig.
-In 2016, Madeline joined Midsummer Night Opera in Rochester, NY as Fiordiligi in Mozart's Così fan tutte.
+In 2016, she joined Midsummer Night Opera in Rochester, NY as Fiordiligi in Mozart's Così fan tutte.
 Her European debut came in 2015 in the title role of Puccini's Suor Angelica, at the State Opera Stara Zagora and the State Opera Plovdiv, Bulgaria, and she reprised the role in 2016 both with the Prague Summer Nights Festival in Prague, Czech Republic, and with Capitol Opera Albany.
 Additional operatic roles include: Lady Billows/Albert Herring, Donna Elvira/Don Giovanni, and Ciesca/Gianni Schicchi.

-Noted for her skill with contemporary music, Madeline is a founding member of the Contemporary Insights Ensemble based in Leipzig; she also performed with the ZfGM ensemble in Leipzig in their debut festival 2018.
-She was featured regularly as a soloist with the Ossia New Music ensemble in Rochester, NY, collaborating with composer Aristea Mellos as well as performing more widely recognized favorites, and has performed with the Marsyas Ensemble at Symphony Space in New York City.
-Madeline also regularly gives concerts with Leipziger Symphonieorchester, Sinfonia Leipzig, and other ensembles throughout Germany.
+Noted for her skill with contemporary music, Madeline is a founding member of the Contemporary Insights Ensemble based in Leipzig; she also performed with the ZfGM festival in Leipzig in their debut year 2018, and premiered several new works written for soprano, oboe and accordion as part of the same festival at the Hochschule für Musik in Leipzig in June 2022.
+In September 2023 she premiered LANGUAGES, a program of commissioned duets for soprano and accordion with duo partner Susanne Stock.
+As a founder and co-manager of Leipzig Underground Opera, she regularly performs and produces new imaginings of operatic, song, and musical theater repertoire, including a new production October 2022 of staged art songs, titled "Unhinged."
+She was featured regularly as a soloist with the Ossia New Music ensemble in Rochester, NY, collaborating with composer Aristea Mellos, and has performed with the Marsyas Ensemble at Symphony Space in New York City.
+Madeline also regularly gives concerts with Leipziger Symphonieorchester, Sinfonia Leipzig, with her ensemble Trio Valde and with her duo partner, pianist Anni Laukkanen, throughout Germany.

 A native of the central coast of California, Madeline is a graduate of the Hochschule für Musik und Theater "Felix Mendelssohn-Bartholdy" in Leipzig, Germany where she recently received her Meisterklasse degree, from the Maryland Opera Studio where she earned her Master's in Music, and a graduate of the Eastman School of Music with a Bachelor of Music in Vocal Performance.
 She has studied under vocal pedagogues Jeanette Favaro-Reuter, Elvira Dressen, Karen Holvik, Katherine Ciesinski, Linda Mabbs, and Jennifer Casey Cabot, and maintains her own vocal studio in Leipzig.